kyzym/chakra-react-phonebook/README.md

 <img width="222" height="260" alt="image" src="https://github.com/kyzym/react-phonebook/assets/102521716/8e1dca33-39b5-4c31-aead-658d2e6a3da6">

-Welcome to the **React Phonebook** project, a modern and user-friendly phonebook application built with the power of React.js, Redux, Redux Toolkit, Chakra UI, and Styled-System.
+Welcome to the **React Phonebook** project, a modern and user-friendly phonebook application built with the power of TypeScript, React.js, Redux, Redux Toolkit, Chakra UI, and Styled-System.

 This application allows you to store and manage contacts seamlessly, with an intuitive user interface and efficient functionality.